mavlink/MAVSDK-docs/en/README.md

 The *MAVSDK* is a [MAVLink](https://mavlink.io/en/) Library with APIs for [C++](cpp/README.md), [iOS](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html), Python and Android.

 > **Tip** The SDK is the best way to integrate with a flight stack over MAVLink!
   It is supported by [Dronecode](https://www.dronecode.org/), ensuring that it is robust, well tested, and maintained.

 The library provides a simple API for managing one or more vehicles, providing programmatic access to vehicle information and telemetry, and control over missions, movement and other operations.

 The library can run on a vehicle-based companion computer or on a ground-based GCS or mobile device (these devices have significantly more processing power that an ordinary flight controller, enabling tasks like computer vision, obstacle avoidance, and route planning).

-Developers can extend the core C++ SDK using plugins in order to add any other required MAVLink API (for example, to integrate PX4 with custom cameras, gimbals, or other hardware over MAVLink).
+Developers can extend the core C++ SDK using plugins in order to add any other required MAVLink API (for example, to integrate a flight controller with custom cameras, gimbals, or other hardware over MAVLink).

 Cross-platform wrappers for the core library are actively being developed.
 These (primarily) use [gRPC](https://grpc.io/) and [Reactive Extensions](http://reactivex.io/).

 ## Project Status

-The MAVSDK is a robust and well-tested library that is already in use in production environments.
+The MAVSDK is a robust and well-tested library that is already being used in production environments.

-- The core C++ API has been created and is (largely) stable.
-- iOS development is supported using the [Dronecode-SDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html) library.
-- Python is supported using [MAVSDK-Python](https://github.com/mavlink/MAVSDK-Python#mavsdk-python)
+> **Note** Future compatibility is not guaranteed (the API is not "stable").

+The current status is:
+- C++ core library (2016).
+Used in production.
+- MAVSDK-Swift (2018): Used in production.
+- MAVSDK-Python (2019): First PyPi release 2019.
+- MAVSDK-Java (2019): Prototype.
+- MAVSDK-JavaScript (2019).
+Proof of concept.
-- Other cross-platform wrappers are actively being developed, and should be released soon.
+- Other cross-platform wrappers are actively being developed.

 ## Getting Started

+* Python 3 developers install and use [MAVSDK-Python](https://github.com/mavlink/MAVSDK-Python#mavsdk-python) from PyPi (`pip3 install mavsdk`).
+  There is no further setup, so you can then immediately run the [examples](https://github.com/mavlink/MAVSDK-Python/tree/master/examples) in the normal way.
+  The drone API is essentially the same as for the [C++ API](api_reference/README.md).
-* iOS developers should read the [Dronecode-SDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html) reference.
+* iOS developers should start from the [Dronecode-SDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html) reference.

-  > **Tip** The MAVSDK-Swift is in alpha development.
-    We plan to make our first official (beta) release in the coming weeks.

 * C++ Developers should start at the [C++ Library](cpp/README.md).

-* Developers who want to contribute to the API will need to build the C++ library (and other programming language wrappers) from source.
-  For more information see the [contributing section](#contributing) below.

 ## Getting Help

 This guide contains information and examples showing how to use the SDK.
 If you have specific questions that are not answered by the documentation, these can be raised on:

 * [Discuss board](https://discuss.px4.io/c/mavsdk)